impresso/impresso-corpus-metadata/README.md

 **For several institutions at once**

-In Impresso II, the number of partner institutions has significantly increased.
-To streamline the process of updating metadata (e.g., JSON files and others in the `/data` folder), a `Makefile` now includes targets for all current tabs in the central metadata spreadsheet.

-To update the fetched metadata, simply call the corresponding target as demonstrated below.
-The updated files will be saved in the `data/gdrive_metadata` directory, using the format `gsheet_metadata.[tab_name/corpus].json`.
+To streamline metadata fetching, a `Makefile` includes targets for all tabs in the central metadata spreadsheet.
+To update the metadata, simply run the corresponding target.
+The updated files will be saved in the `data/gdrive_metadata` directory, named `gsheet_metadata.[tab_name/corpus].json`.

 ```bash
 # Fetch metadata for specific corpora or all at once: